 The following changes need approval by the Curriculum Development Committee (CDC).

 - Course closures and temporary suspension of recruitment.

-The following changes need to be forwarded to AQPO for noting by the Chair of the Academic Portfolio and Partnerships Committee (APPC) and Executive Board:
+The following changes need to be forwarded to AQPO for noting by the Curriculum Development Committee (CDC):

 - Revalidation of existing courses